Our philosophy in the vineyards tends towards the natural rather than the scientific.

 We aim to create wines that reflect the beautiful place from which they come and the different blocks from which the grapes are picked.
 For this reason, we try to use less chemical fertilisers, fewer pesticides and to irrigate as little as possible.
 We hope to achieve natural, well-balanced vineyards and ultimately yield better quality wines.
 Only grapes grown on Keermont Vineyards are used in the production of our wine.

 Keermont Vineyards is blessed with some very special and unique vineyard sites.
 The farm is situated high up in the picturesque Blaauwklippen Valley, otherwise known as Paradyskloof (Paradise Valley).
 The Blaauwklippen River, which bisects the farm, is also the boundary between the Helderberg and the Stellenbosch Mountain Range.
 This means that some of the vineyards are on the warmer north-facing Helderberg slopes and others on the cooler west-facing Stellenbosch range.
 Due to the steepness of the terrain, the altitude climbs 200m within the 1.7km length of the farm and the vineyards are planted between 250m and 400m above sea level.
-Thus the vines planted over these different terrains produce wines with good complexity and a variety of flavours.
+The vines planted over these different terrains produce wines with good complexity and a variety of flavours.
 In addition, just over the Helderberg mountains, False Bay and the Atlantic Ocean are just 12.5km from the farm, which also contributes to the microclimate on the farm.

 Guardian Peak towers over the farm on its eastern side.
 The highest point of the Stellenbosch mountain range is just over 1000m.
 The sun rises from behind this peak year-round, resulting in a much later sunrise than in the rest of the area.
 This effect, combined with the altitude at the top of the valley, results in very cool night-time and morning temperatures which are excellent for the slow ripening and good phenolic development of our grapes.
 The cool south-east breeze that blows off the Atlantic Ocean during summer also helps to keep afternoon temperatures fairly moderate.